mauiflores/app-dev/README.md

 - and of course, my favorite character is harry potter, aside ffrom that he is very handsome, i love how he treat his professors, classmates, and friends, he gain enemy but he also gain friendships. *italics* or **bold**

--i badly recommend you to watch is movie series.
+- i badly recommend you to watch is movie series.